plabayo/rama/docs/book/src/proxies/tls.md

   Spawns a mini handmade http server, as well as a TLS termination proxy, forwarding the plain text stream to the first.
 - [/examples/mtls_tunnel_and_service.rs](https://github.com/plabayo/rama/blob/main/examples/mtls_tunnel_and_service.rs):
-  Example of how to do mTls (manual Tls, where the client also needs a certificate) using rama, as well as how one might use this concept to provide a tunnel service build with these concepts;
+  Example of how to do mTLS (mutual TLS, where the client also needs a certificate) using rama, as well as how one might use this concept to provide a tunnel service build with these concepts;

 ## Description